A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: Certifiable formulation of the LTI SDP

 \section{Certifiable formulation of the LTI SDP}

-We show the steps to ensure that lower bounds produced by the SDP do not suffer from numerical precision errors.
-For the LTI SDP,
+To regard the solution of the SDP as a certificate or proof of a gap $\geq \delta$ it is crucial that we have a handle on numerical precision errors.
+We now explain how the LTI SDP needs to be modified in order to control for such errors.
+Recall the LTI SDP:

-the solver produces a solution $\delta$ for which the constraint is positive semidefinite only to some finite precision:
+We first demonstrate the problem of regarding a finite-precision solution as a proof.
+Typically the solver produces a solution $(\delta,Y)$ for which the constraint in \cref{eq:LTI_SDP} is positive semidefinite only up to some finite precision $\epsilon>0$ :

-for some small $\epsilon$ (for MOSEK, which is the solver we use, $\epsilon\approx 1e-8$).
-Such a solution cannot be used to prove a gap in the thermodynamic limit (or for large finite systems) because for a slightly negative $q_n$ as in \cref{eq:finite_precisoin_q}, we get .
-Therefore, to produce rigorous certificates for out of finite-precision solutions, we have to ensure that $q_n(\delta)$ is strictly positive semidefinite.
+(for MOSEK, which is the solver we use, $\epsilon\approx 1e-8$).
+Such a solution cannot be used to prove a gap in the thermodynamic limit (or for large finite systems) because from $q_n$ as in \cref{eq:finite_precisoin_q} we can only infer

-We can make such a certificate if the ground state of $H$ is given to us as a matrix-product-state.
-Note that for a frustration-free Hamiltonian the ground state is always an MPS if the ground state degeneracy remains bounded for all $N$ (theorem IV.17 in \cite{cirac_matrix_2021}).
-Moreover, in all practical use-case scenarios we have an MPS description of the ground state.
-We therefore assume that the MPS tensor describing the ground state is given to us.
+Therefore, to produce rigorous certificates out of finite-precision solutions, we need to find a way to deal with the solver's inaccuracy.

-To make our solution certifiable we slightly modify the LTI SDP.
-We proceed as follows: First we note that all the terms in $g_n$ annihilate the ground state MPS as the latter is annihilated by each individual term $h_i$.
-Note that, for $q_n$ to be a valid generating term for $[H^2]_n-\delta H$, the extra term $\id\x Y-Y\x\id$ also has to annihilate the ground state MPS.
-To ensure this, we construct the projector to the orthogonal complement of the $n-1$ site MPS, which we denote as $P_{n-1}^{\perp}$ (which is also the $(n-1)$-body parent Hamiltonian projector) and replace $Y$ with $P_{n-1}^{\perp} Y P_{n-1}^{\perp}$ in \cref{eq:LTI_SDP}.
-This ensures that the whole operator $q_n$ annihilates the ground state MPS.
-The resulting $\delta$ might now be lower because we restricted the set of allowed $Y$s, but this is acceptable, since it still represents a lower bound on the gap.
-The new form for the certification LTI SDP is then
+To make our solution certifiable we slightly modify the LTI SDP: First we note that all the terms in $g_n$ annihilate any ground state of the $n$-body chain with open boundary conditions, as every ground state is annihilated by each individual term $h_i$.
+We choose to make the $Y$ terms in $q_n$ such that they also annihilate every ground state.
+To ensure this, we construct the projector to the orthogonal complement of the ground space of the $n-1$ site chain, which we denote as $P_{n-1}^{\perp}$, and replace $Y$ with $P_{n-1}^{\perp} Y P_{n-1}^{\perp}$ in \cref{eq:LTI_SDP}.
+This ensures that the whole operator $q_n$ annihilates any ground state of the open chain.
+The optimal value $\delta$ found by the solver might now be lower because we restricted the set of allowed $Y$s, but this is acceptable, since it still represents a lower bound on the gap.
+The projectors $P_{n}$ can be either computed by exact diagonalization of the $n$-site Hamiltonian (we are always in the regime when this is possible as it is a subroutine needed to solve the SDP), or be given exactly by the matrix product state (MPS) representation of the ground state:\ the MPS with open bond indices spans the ground space of the open chain.
+The latter is the case for all the models we treated in this paper.
+The new form for the certifiable LTI SDP is then